MyNameIsMikeGreen/tech-notes/technologies/Docker.md

 4. Port exposure definition (Equivalent to `-p` in `docker run`)
 5. Map port `5000` on the local machine to port `5000` in the container
 6. Alias for the second container to launch
 7. Specifies that this container uses the `redis:alpine` image.
-If this image is not locally available, look for it in a repository.
+If this image is not locally available, look for it in a registry.

 # Resources
 * https://docs.docker.com/